-The term itself has Japanese origin and is translated as “blur”, which means that part of the picture was not included in the zone of sharpness.
-Bokeh is the beautiful effect of a soft defocused background, which you get when shooting with a fast lens on a maximum open aperture.
-In other words, the bokeh background is intentionally blurred, which is used to achieve an artistic result with an extraordinary plot.
+The term itself has Japanese origin and is translated as “blur”, which means that part of the picture was not included into the zone of sharpness.
+Bokeh is beautiful effect of a soft defocused background, which you get when shooting with a fast lens on a maximum open aperture.
+In other words, bokeh background is intentionally blurred, which is used to achieve an artistic result with an extraordinary plot.

 When using manual focus mode, you start to turn the focus ring out of focus and the object becomes blurry.
 The most common technique used to add such an effect is the shallow depth of field, which is created through a wide-open aperture.

 Ideal from an engineering point of view, the lens focuses the light from a point source in the form of a regular cone.
 When the top of the cone touches the plane of the camera’s matrix, the image is in focus and an extremely small point is obtained in the photo.
 The better the lens, the smaller this point and the sharper the image.
 If the source is out of focus, then the cone of light intersects with a matrix and the point in the photo turns into a disk called a circle of confusion.
 With a fairly large size of the circles of confusion, they begin to have a significant impact on the aesthetic perception of photography as a whole.